DeepLearningUB/DeepLearningGirona2017/README.md

 + Start your web browser and introduce this  URL: ``http://localhost:8888``.
 + Open a new Jupyter notebook and execute this instruction in a code cell: ``!git pull https://github.com/DeepLearningUB/DeepLearningMaster``.

+## Note:

+Docker for Windows requires 64bit Windows 10 Pro, Enterprise and Education.
+The Hyper-V package must be enabled for Docker for Windows to work.
+The Docker for Windows installer will enable it for you, if needed.
+(This requires a reboot).
+If your system does not satisfy these requirements, you can install Docker Toolbox, which uses Oracle Virtual Box instead of Hyper-V.